 In most cases, admiralty laws are created to safeguard maritime workers if they get injured at work.
 However, for a personal injury to be considered a maritime matter and qualify for a claim, it must satisfy three conditions.

-Undoubtedly, maritime injury cases are quite complex, which is why it is critical to let an experienced Gulfport maritime lawyer like Ben Bowden, PC handle your admiralty injury claim to increase your chances of getting the compensation you deserve.
+Undoubtedly, maritime injury cases are quite complex, which is why it is critical to let an experienced Gulfport and Lucedale maritime lawyer like Ben Bowden, PC handle your admiralty injury claim to increase your chances of getting the compensation you deserve.

 The Jones Act, also referred to as Section 27 of the Merchant Marine Act of 1920, is a U.S. federal statute aimed to enhance stability in the shipping industry.
 It regulates maritime matters in the United States and encourages the development and growth of the marine industry.
 The Jones Act also serves as a worker-friendly law that provides marine employees with the right to claim compensation in the event of accidents.